-Climbing and Access information for this peak is found on page 118.
+Climbing and access information for this peak is on Page 118 of the book.
 The book points out that three trails access the lookout on this summit.
 This update covers the shortest hiking approach but the most difficult driving approach.
 Published July 2021

 The trail’s tread is not immediately visible from the trailhead sign but it shows up just past the first group of downed trees.
 The trail traverses south through the burn and then climbs steeply to the saddle just left of center.

 From the saddle the trail climbs through burned forest nearly to the summit of Peak 8638 and then descends south on open, scenic ridges.

 The trail drops off the ridge on a two long switchbacks and then turns south.
 The trail now parallels the ridge between Peak 8638 and Morehead Mountain on its east side passing through several large meadows before it regains the ridgetop at a 7,900-foot saddle just south of the Morehead Mountain summit.